-The Workflow Entry block checks for a WorkflowId or WorkflowGuid parameter in the URL.
+The Workflow Entry block checks for a WorkflowId or WorkflowGuid parameter.
 If found, it will load the existing workflow.
-If parameters are not included, or a workflow is not found, a new workflow is created (in this case, a WorkflowTypeId query string parameter is required).
-Either way, the workflow is processed, and the block will look for the first active form action on the first active activity.
+If parameters are not included, or workflow is not found, a new workflow is created (In this case, a WorkflowTypeld query string parameter is required).
+Either way, the workflow is processed and the block will look for the first active form action on the first active activity.

-If a command query string parameter is included, the block will immediately process the form, assuming the person selected the included action.
+If a command query string parameter is included, the block will immediately process the form, assuming the user selected the included action.

-The out-of-the-box workflow entry page is configured with the route of http://yourservername/WorkflowEntry/17.
+The out-of-the-box workflow entry page is configured with the route of http:///WorkflowEntry/17.
 Note that in this case, 17 is the WorkflowTypeld.